rsaksanni/basic/README.md

 # basic

-Basic is a codebase for any future go language development purposes.
+Basic is a codebase for any future Go language development purposes.